 A Public Hearing was held on Tuesday, September 20th, 5pm at the Ashland County Courthouse 2nd floor boardroom.

-The revised Comprehensive Plan and Farmland Preservation Plan will be reviewed at the December 15th Ashland County Board of Supervisors meeting.
+The revised Comprehensive Plan and Farmland Preservation Plan was reviewed and approved at the December 15th Ashland County Board of Supervisors meeting.

-The staff supporting the review committee’s work are updating all of the sections from the 2006 county plan.
-We are updating tables and charts using the latest census data and data from other sources.
-When available we are breaking the data down to the municipality level to aid municipalities in their reviews.
-In some sections we are also adding additional information that will help inform the committee about changes or impacts in the county.
+The staff supporting the review committee’s work have updated all of the sections from the 2006 county plan.
+We have updated tables and charts using the latest census data and data from other sources.
+When available the data was broken down to the municipality level to aid municipalities in their reviews.
+In some sections we also added additional information that will help inform the committee about changes or impacts in the county.
 These documents do not repeat all of the text from the 2006 plan, so to get a complete picture of each section you may want to review the 2006 background document section and these updates.
-The following files are DRAFTS and will likely see some changes.
-Newer drafts will be posted as created.

-- APPENDIX 3: H – Town Farmland Preservation Area Maps DRAFT
+- APPENDIX 3: H – Farmland Preservation Area Maps

 2006 Ashland County Plan